Skip to main content

 Question 3: Why?

-Why did this happen, why didn't God stop it, why did God let it?
-The list of why's could go on and on and on.
+Why did this happen?
+Why didn't God stop it?
+Why did God let it?
+The list of whys could go on and on and on.
 I think this is one of the most difficult questions we can ask God.
 This question is often linked to very serious and personal matters.
-When you dig deeper, many times this question is about God's sovereignty.
+When you dig deeper, this question is often about God's sovereignty.

 Theopedia.com describes God's sovereignty this way: